webdbhosei/ippeisoba/README.md

 # Project Ippeisoba

+Ippeisoba: Indexing Problems to Provide Effective Information for Solving Obstacles by Brain Accumulation

+This project name 'Ippeisoba' has nothing to do with the real Ippeisoba noodle shop.
+This is the abbreviation of the above word.

 ## Goal of the project:
   is to provide the brain storming platform, or the Problem Solving Engine.

   The original project names show its aim clearly.
 * Lucas: Let Us Conclude with Assumed Solutions
 * Spielberg: Solving Problems with Integrated Engine for Listing Beginning Essences of Resulting Gripes

   However, I(we) hesitated to use those great names for this project, discussed on the project name, and desided to use this name *Ippeisoba* for this project.
   What is Ippeisoba?
 Ask Hosei students at Koganei Campus!
 They will easily answer, and take you to Ippeisoba.